aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-sorting/_index.md

             // Instantiate a Workbook from the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Get the workbook datasorter object.
+            // Get the workbook DataSorter object.
             const sorter = workbook.dataSorter;

-            // Set the first order for datasorter object. sorter.order1 = AsposeCells.SortOrder.Descending;
+            // Set the first order for DataSorter object. sorter.order1 = AsposeCells.SortOrder.Descending;
             // Define the first key.
             sorter.key1 = 0;
-            // Set the second order for datasorter object. sorter.order2 = AsposeCells.SortOrder.Ascending;
+            // Set the second order for DataSorter object. sorter.order2 = AsposeCells.SortOrder.Ascending;
             // Define the second key.
             sorter.key2 = 1;